assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 When Salt Channel is implemented on top of a stream, such as TCP, the following format is used:

-    Stream = (Size BinsonObject)+
+    Stream = (Size Message)+

-Size is a signed 32-bit integer (range: 0 to 2^31-1) with the byte size of the following BinsonObject.
+Size is a signed 32-bit integer (range: 0 to 2^31-1) with the byte size of the following Message.
 Little-endian-first byte order is used.
-BinsonObject is the bytes of a Binson object.
-The format of those Binson objects is defined in this document.
+Message is the raw bytes.
+The format of those Message:s is defined in this document.